Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A person or organization that helps two parties to communicate or reach an agreement.
 **Sentence:** Intermediaries often control the prices that farmers receive for their crops.
 **Conversation:**
-A – Why do farmers get such low prices for their goods?
+A – Why do farmers get such low prices for their goods
 B – Intermediaries often take a large cut before selling to consumers.

 ---